ehealthua-tech/MessagesGatewayWeb/README.md

 To contribute to the repository be ready to write some tests.

 * Unit tests for business logic (we use Jest)
+* Acceptance tests for user stories (we use Puppeteer)

 ## License